Innovation Lab

 Tidal stream energy

-HydroQuest, a CMN subsidiary, is the leader in tidal stream energy and currently the only company with functioning sea turbines that have reached a significant milestone after a successful two-year test of its 1MW tidal turbine installation at the EDF site in Paimpol bréhat.
+HydroQuest, a CMN subsidiary, is the leader in tidal Stream Energy and is currently the only company with functioning sea turbines.
+It has reached a significant milestone after a successful two-year test of its 1MW tidal turbine installation at the EDF site in Paimpol bréhat.

-HydroQuest has designed the next generation of tidal turbines, which are even more efficient and powerful, whilst being lighter, providing a competitive edge.
-These next-generation tidal turbines will be deployed at the FLOWATT project, a pilot farm of 7 machines of 2.5MW unit power at the Raz Blanchard in Normandy.
+HydroQuest has designed the next generation of tidal turbines, which are even more efficient and powerful while being lighter, providing a competitive edge.
+These next-generation tidal turbines will be deployed at the FLOWATT project, a pilot farm of seven machines with 2.5MW unit power at the Raz Blanchard in Normandy

 Tidal stream energy captures tidal currents’ forces and converts it into electricity.
-Worldwide, this inexhaustible, perfectly predictable, non-polluting energy source, with no visual or noise pollution has a potential estimated at around 100GW.
+This inexhaustible, perfectly predictable, non-polluting energy source with no visual or noise pollution, has a potential estimated at around 100GW.

 CFD Aero and Hydro Software

-It’s been noted for some time that with the combination of very high speeds and watercraft, there is a high degree of uncertainty and difficulty in predicting performance and behaviour.
+It’s been noted for some time that the combination of very high speeds and watercraft creates a high degree of uncertainty and difficulty in predicting performance and behaviour.

 Bespoke CFD software has been developed specifically for high–speed applications in which aero simulations can run in tandem to hydro.
-The benefits of this are numerous, and PISB is heading this innovation within the high–speed market.
+The benefits of this are numerous, and CMN NAVAL is heading this innovation within the high–speed market.

 On the quest for electromagnetic invisibility

-When illuminated by an Electromagnetic Wave (EW), a metallic body will scatter the EW in more or less every direction, which is usually not desired.
-For example, backscattering (reflection) can cause antenna blockage and forward scattering causes shadow zones.
+When illuminated by an Electromagnetic Wave (EW), a metallic body scatters the EW in every direction, which is usually not desired.
+For example, backscattering (reflection) can cause antenna blockage, and forward scattering causes shadow zones.

 V/UHF Omnidirectional broadband metamaterial antenna